KhalifahdGreat/KhalifahdGreat/README.md

   <tr>
     <td>
       <h3 align="left">
+   I'm an experienced DevOps and DevSecOps engineer with a strong background in building and managing CI/CD pipelines, containerization using Docker, and Infrastructure as Code (IaC) with Terraform.
+My expertise spans across cloud platforms, particularly GCP and AWS, where I've successfully deployed and managed scalable applications.

-        I'm a skilled software engineer specializing in full-stack cross-platform mobile development with React Native and native iOS development in Swift.
-My expertise extends to web development using React, Next.js, and TypeScript, and backend technologies including MongoDB, MySQL, PostgreSQL, and Firebase.
-I also have strong DevOps experience with CI/CD pipelines, containerization, and cloud platforms like AWS.
-Proficient in UI/UX design with Figma and Infrastructure as Code using Terraform.
-Let's connect to build innovative solutions!
+In addition to my DevOps skills, I specialize in full-stack cross-platform mobile development using React Native and native iOS development in Swift.
+I have a solid foundation in web development with React, Next.js, and TypeScript, and I'm proficient in backend technologies like MongoDB, MySQL, PostgreSQL, and Firebase.

+With my experience in optimizing infrastructure, ensuring security best practices, and automating deployments, I'm confident that I can contribute effectively to building systems that connect clinics, doctors, and patients, and provide valuable data insights to assist doctors.

+I'm excited about the opportunity to leverage my skills in GCP, Docker, CI/CD, and Terraform to drive innovative solutions.
+Let’s connect to discuss how I can contribute to your team's success!
       </h3>
     </td>
     <td>